gamkedo-la/diggernaut/README.md

     - 1 set hidden in enemy spawner rooms

 ### Mechanics and Items
-- Bombs
-  - can be crafted from 100 unobtainium
-  - explodes in a 4x4 area
-  - will destroy unbreakable rock and metal ore
 - Diggerang
   - your trusty double-ended shovel.
 Can be thrown like a boomerang, twirled like a helicopter, and used to dig.
 - Jetpack (rare)